 - Make sure they're permitted!

 - Figure out how to turn off sound and flash

 - Practice photographing a couple of documents on a desk at home to test out the legibility of the images as well as any file-transfer systems you may have set up

-- Have a plan for how you are going to manage your images
+- Make a plan for managing your images

 - Minimum plan: file-naming convention (e.g. Collection_Callnumber_Box_Folder_Imageno: Child_MC660_1.1_001)

 - Even better: use a scanning app (e.g. CamScanner, Genius Scan, Tiny Scan)